While we love, love, love shopping anywhere in the Balkans, shopping in Turkey is a special adventure that truly must be experienced firsthand.

 Turkish Souvenirs Online

-If you find you’ve made it home and regret not picking up something on your trip, you can order Turkish souvenirs online and have them delivered.
+If you find you’ve made it home and regret not picking up something on your trip,or you found Turkish shopping a bit overwhelming in the bazaars, you can order Turkey souvenirs online and have them delivered.
 Popular options include Amazon and Grand Bazaar Shopping.
 Just make sure that your items are made in Turkey so it’s an authentic Turkish souvenir (even if you didn’t pick it up in Turkey per se).

 Where to Stay in Istanbul